Arnold Moss: Television

 Moss appeared in dozens of television programs during the golden age of TV.
 On November 22, 1950, he starred in "Lord Mountdrago" on Somerset Maugham TV Theatre.
 He appeared on television in Star Trek (1966) as mysterious actor Anton Karidian, alter-ego of the tyrannical Gov. Kodos of Tarsus IV, in the episode "The Conscience of the King".
 He also played in The Rifleman as the school teacher, Mr. Griswald, and as Chief Lonespear in Bonanza episode "In Defense of Honor" in 1968.
 Other television appearances include The Time Tunnel, The Girl from U.N.C.L.E., The Man from U.N.C.L.E., and the anthology series The Alfred Hitchcock Hour, General Electric Theater, Alfred Hitchcock Presents, Suspense, Tales of Tomorrow, Studio One, and Kraft Television Theatre.

 Personal life

 Moss married Stella Reynolds, an actress who performed with him in the La Gallienne troupe.

 Death

-Arnold Moss died from lung cancer at his home in New York City on December 15, 1989.
+Moss died from lung cancer at his home in New York City on December 15, 1989.
 He was 79.